athack-ctf/chall2025-misoperate/solution/README.md

 # How to Solve the Challenge?

 Ghidra is a useful tool to solve this challenge.
+Extracting the assembly instruction sequence the artifact with this tool reveals one suspicious element.
+This element is an eight-bit multiplication.
+The executable multiplies factors such that the resulting product cannot an eight-bit value.
+This size mismatch may direct participants to modify the suspicious instruction.
+Such a modification could directly substitute the problematic instruction with the corresponding thirty-two-bit variant.
+This change would make the executable not overflow bits for the products it calculates.
+As such, it can print the resulting products in ASCII form.
+This behaviour would cause the flag to appear, thus solving the challenge.